Immune Checkpoint Inhibitor Therapy

 What is immune checkpoint inhibitor therapy?

-A type of cancer treatment that helps the immune system fight cancer.
+A type of cancer treatment that helps the immune system recognize and attack cancer cells.

 If you have any feedback, please get in touch.